Alfresco/alfresco-lambda-java-utils/README.md

 # Welcome

-This repository contains a collection of utility classes for Java based Lambda functions.
+This repository contains a collection of utility classes for Java based Lambda functions..

 # Build & Test